dbrook/bci_show_semanticui/README.md

     1. Top-most Pixel Coordinate of Booth on floorplan
     1. Width (in pixels) of booth on floorplan
     1. Height (in pixels) of booth on floorplan
-1. Add 2 lines at the top of the CSV file for the overall height/width of the floorplan, for ex:
+1. Add 3 lines at the top of the CSV file for the overall height/width of the floorplan and fulfillment months, for ex:
     1. `width,590,,,,,,`
     1. `height,620,,,,,,`
+    1. `fulfillMonths,"Immed.,Sep,Oct,Nov,Dec,Jan,Feb,Mar",,,,,`
 1. Acquire the Open Stock "Showbook Order Form" for the new trade show.
     1. Export it as a CSV file and make sure that the `"` symbol is the text quote character.
     1. Open the exported file in a text editor and remove all the heading rows so that there is